VATSALVARSHNEY108/B.O.I.-MARK-2/docs/UPDATED_CHATBOT_GUIDE.md

-# ✅ VATSAL Chatbot Integration - Updated
+# ✅ BOI Chatbot Integration - Updated

 ## 🎉 What's Been Done

-I've successfully integrated the chatbots into the GUI app and removed VATSAL AI as requested!
+I've successfully integrated the chatbots into the GUI app and removed BOI (Barely Obeys Instructions) as requested!

 ---